What Is Mixology?

 Tales of the Cocktail – www.talesofthecocktail.com

-Less of a recipe source or cocktail database, Tales of the cocktail is an industry hub, concentrating mostly on their events which showcase some of the best and brightest in the world of mixology but also providing features, bartender profiles and industry news.
-The Tales of the Cocktail website is a great way to learn the ins and outs of the industry and stay up to date with the latest developments and goings on in bartending.
+Less of a recipe source or cocktail database, Tales of the cocktail is an industry hub, it’s a not-for-profit organisation, focused on educating, advancing and supporting the hospitality industry.
+From hosting events which showcase some of the best and brightest in the world of mixology to providing features, bartender profiles and industry news, the Tales of the Cocktail website is a great way to learn the ins and outs of the industry and stay up to date with the latest developments and goings on in bartending.

 TT Liquor – www.ttliquor.co.uk

 The blog and website of our sister company, TT liquor hopes to become the go-to resource for those looking to learn about mixology, products and everything cocktail related.
-We run our trademark mixology masterclasses from their home on Kingsland Road.
-As well as featuring a huge range of high-end and obscure spirits, craft beers and fine wines in their liquor store, and offering a unique drinking experience in their subterranean Cellar Bar, TT Liquor aims to be the bridge between consumers and the industry.
-The TT blog features how-to guides, definitions, cocktail history and product showcases, and their online store features over 600 products from liquor and beer to equipment, books and tasting experiences.
+They run their trademark mixology masterclasses from their home on Kingsland Road, as well as featuring a huge range of high-end and obscure spirits, craft beers and fine wines in their liquor store, and offering a unique drinking experience in their subterranean Cellar Bar—TT Liquor aims to be the bridge between consumers and the industry.
+The TT blog features how-to guides, definitions, cocktail history and product showcases, and their store features over 600 products from liquor and beer to equipment, books and tasting experiences.